MummiSnow/TriangleProgram/README.md

 Open **Code Standards.md** for Code standards :)

-**TriangleProgram.Playground/Contents.swift** for Prototyping, although will keep updated with Project :)
+**TriangleProgram.Playground/Contents.swift** for Prototyping, although will keep updated along with Project :)